bitsmuggler/arc42-c4-software-architecture-documentation-example/README.md

-# Software Documentation Example with arc42 and C4 Model
+# Software Architecture Documentation Example with arc42 and C4 Model
 This example shows how to use arc42 in combination with the C4 model with the Documentation as Code technique.

 Technologies involved: